tomchean/2018Fall-virtual-canvas/README.md

-# 2018Fall-Virtual-Canvas

-This is a project that utilizes image processing to realize a canvas

 ## Motivation
 During the daily usage of computer graphic software, it seems that using digital tablets with its matching pen can do a lot better than just using the mouse.